 We were greeted by a very enthusiastic member of staff who told us that they have already had over 5000 people through the doors since opening at the beginning of February.
 That is pretty incredible!

-By way of engaging it’s visitors, with video, interactive displays and touchscreens ensures both young and old will enjoy a visit here and leave having learnt something new about hydro-electricity, salmon migration or the importance of renewable energy today.
+By way of engaging it’s visitors, with video, interactive displays and touchscreens ensures both young and old will enjoy a visit here.
+A brilliant way to learn something new about hydro-electricity, salmon migration or the importance of renewable energy today.
 The fact it is open all year round, is free to enter and it has a cafe are all an added bonus.